 - Check to see if your driveway curb/landscape feature is hanging over the sidewalk.
 If so, the recommended distance from the sidewalk is 18 inches.

 Overgrown sod that isn’t edged can get caught on sidewalk snow plowing machines, causing damage to your lawn.
 Landscape features that aren’t set back from the sidewalk edge can also be damaged during sidewalk snow plowing operations.
 This is because the blades on sidewalk snow plowing machines need to be relatively close to the same size as the sidewalk surface in order to clear as much surface as possible and to effectively plow deep snow when required.

 The Town recommends having landscape features set at least 18 inches back from the sidewalk edge.
 This distance creates a safety zone for pedestrians that may need to step off the sidewalk, as well as keeping the operator and your property safe.

-If you notice damaged sod after our sidewalk snow plow operations, please give us a call at 905-895-5193 to have your name placed on the sod repair list.
+If you notice damaged sod after our sidewalk snow plow operations please fill out the sod repair request form to have your name placed on the sod repair list, or give us a call at 905-895-5193.